-There is no better arena than prime time family TV for resource-rich corporations to promote a message that “bad” food is “good” when it is a treat, or part of a balanced diet, a deserved indulgence, fun.
+There is no better arena than prime time family TV for resource-rich corporations to promote an insidious message that “bad” food is “good” when it is a treat, or part of a balanced diet, a deserved indulgence, fun.
 These are generalised associations, with the less helpful aspects of our diet linked to an indulgent time period in the family week.
 Breaking this link would represent a modest step towards cultural change.